Caring for Your Rat

 ENVIRONMENTAL

 No matter how large the living quarters, your rat will need physical and social stimulation, which no cage can provide.
-Take your rats out daily, and with close supervision, this routine will become a much-loved event for all of you!
-Safety is key during this free-range time, and it will be necessary to “rat-proof” the free-ranging area that you choose.
+Take your rat out daily with close supervision.
+Rat-proof the area for safe play.
+Never leave your rat unattended.

 BEHAVIOURAL